-Overview: Using FOCUS to Access Data on EDA Servers
+Overview: Using FOCUS to Access Data on a Server

-This topic describes processing alternatives when using FOCUS to access data on EDA servers:
+This topic describes processing alternatives when using FOCUS to access data on a server:

+Remote Execution

-Remote Execution This approach allows you to read, analyze, consolidate, and update remote data by sending the FOCUS stack to an EDA server.
+This approach allows you to read, analyze, consolidate, and update remote data by sending the FOCUS stack to a server.

 You can also execute FOCEXECs stored on the server (called Remote Procedures), using a process known as a Remote Procedure Call (RPC).

-In remote execution, the EDA Server typically handles data processing, while the client does the request generation and data presentation.
-Distributed Execution In Distributed Execution (also referred to as the EDA Data Adapter), data retrieved from the server is processed on the client.
+In remote execution, the server typically handles data processing, while the client does the request generation and data presentation.

+Distributed Execution In Distributed Execution (also referred to as the iWay Data Adapter), data retrieved from the server is processed on the client.
 Here, the server is primarily involved with data access.
 Distributed Execution shields end users from needing to know where data actually resides through a mechanism known as location transparency.

-When you use FOCUS as a client to EDA, you can control: • Whether the source e code for your procedures displays in the batch output.
-GE formats in HOLD Master Files are taken from the original rmined by the attributes of the output returned by the request.
-How to Prevent S Source Code From Displaying in Batch Output SET NOREMOTEECHO = { where: ON Suppresses FOCE KEC source code from displaying in the batch output.
-OFF Displays the code.
+When you use FOCUS as a client to iWay, you can control:

+- Whether the source code for your procedures displays in the batch output. - Whether the USAGE formats in HOLD Master Files are taken from the original Master File or determined by the attributes of the output returned by the request.

+How to Prevent Source Code From Displaying in Batch Output

+SET NOREMOTEECHO = {ON | OFF}

+Suppresses FOCEXEC source code from displaying in the batch output.

+Displays the code.
 OFF is the default value.

-Syntax

-Syntax How to Control USAGE Attributes in HOLD Master Files
+How to Control USAGE Attributes in HOLD Master Files

-SQL EDA SET USAGEFORMAT $\{OFF | ON\}$
+SQL EDA SET USAGEFORMAT {OFF | ON}

-Causes USAGE formats of HOLD Master Files to be defined based on the data string that is returned by the EDA API.
+Causes USAGE formats of HOLD Master Files to be defined based on the data string that is returned by the iWay API.

-For example, a field described as P8.2 in the original Master File will be described as P10.2 in the HOLD Master File.
+For example, a field described as P8.2 in the original Master File is described as P10.2 in the HOLD Master File.
 The additional bytes account for the decimal point as well as a minus sign in the case of a negative value.
 OFF is the default setting.